 Dine on the rooftop at The Nook

-One of the newest additions to Cheltenham’s thriving restaurant scene is The Nook – the town’s first rooftop restaurant.
-It opened recently on the fifth floor of the Quadrangle on the edge of Imperial Gardens.
+One of the recent additions to Cheltenham’s thriving restaurant scene is The Nook – the town’s first rooftop restaurant.
+It is located on the fifth floor of the Quadrangle building on the edge of Imperial Gardens.
 Inside it’s sleek and stylishly decorated, and there’s an extra wow factor from the roof terrace, where you can see Cheltenham lit up for Christmas stretching out below you.

-The expert bar staff mix up a great selection of cocktails, and the menu features local produce in fine dining dishes (the Marmite chicken was a favourite with our group) – as well as a good selection of local wines.
-And they’re hosting a special New Year’s event to welcome 2023 in style.
+The expert bar staff mix up a great selection of cocktails, and the menu features local produce in fine dining dishes (the slow-cooked beef was a favourite with our group) – as well as a good selection of local wines.
+And they’re hosting a special New Year’s event to welcome 2024 in style.

 Where to stay in Cheltenham at Christmas